 Recommendation: Save time and money with the I Amsterdam City Card.
 With this card you not only get to visit Amsterdam’s world-class museums and attractions for free, but you also get to enjoy unlimited access to Amsterdam’s public transport, as well as a free canal cruise.
 Unlike many other city cards, the I Amsterdam City Card is an amazing value and we highly recommend buying it for your trip to Amsterdam.

-Day 1 in Amsterdam
+Amsterdam Itinerary: Day 1

 On your first day here it’s best to start with the city’s best-known attractions in and around the city center, before venturing over to the Jordaan neighborhood.